-Brighton Secondary College will maintain a supply of adrenaline autoinjector(s) for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.
+Brighton Secondary College will maintain a supply of adrenaline autoinjector(s) for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first-time reaction at school.

-Adrenaline autoinjectors for general use will be stored at the first aid office and labelled "general use".
+Adrenaline autoinjectors for general use will be stored at school canteen, office, Gymnasium, Senior school office, Woodtech building, PE Office (D Block), P Block student managers office, science office and IB Office and labelled "general use".